-If your cat has a long coat, it may be difficult to visibly check her weight; use your hands to gauge her weight.
+If your cat has a long coat, it may be difficult to check her weight visibly; use your hands to gauge her weight.
 Stand behind her and spread your fingers over her ribs, while lightly pressing your thumbs on her spine.
-As you lightly rub along her sides you may feel indications she's underweight, such as:
+As you gently rub along her sides, you may feel indications she's underweight, such as:

 - Lack of fat on her back or ribs

 - Easily distinguished ribs and spine bones